 Training your sales team to handle price objections

-Salespeople often fear price objections like garlic to a vampire.
+Salespeople often fear price objections like a vampire fears garlic.
 However, with effective training, they can learn to handle these objections confidently and seal the deal.

 Drill them in the art of empathetic listening, teach them to demonstrate value instead of justifying price, and get them comfortable with negotiation techniques.
 Plus, practicing common scripts couldn't hurt.
 Magical is a great sales tool for this reason—you can share your most effective scripts and email templates so everyone on your team can use the same playbook.